senrepo/RoadsideAssistance/README.md

     * Customer creates a roadside assistance service request
     * Reserve an assistant

+    Business Logic
+        * System find 3 available assistants near by based customer location
+        * System send notification message for this service request
+        * System collects the notification response and auto allocate an assistant
+        * System send the auto allocation notification to assistant, then he starts servicing the request
+        * System will wait for 20 seconds, if no response from any assistant, then it cancel the operation
+        * In case of no assistant reserved, then user has to request again.

     Input
         * customer - customer with a service request
         * customer location - (x, y)